 Once you've decided on the location, invert the preformed liner, place it on the ground, and trace around it with a spade to indicate where you need to dig.
 Remove the liner and begin digging.
-My liner has a depth of 7 inches (its diameter is 2 feet), so I dug down gingerly to remove a few inches of soil, checking on the depth with my tape measure as I proceeded.
-When I had dug down to a depth of 5-6 inches, I switched from spade to trowel, so that I could control my digging better and not over-shoot the 7-inch depth required by too much.
+If your liner has a depth of 7 inches (and a diameter of 2 feet), dig down gingerly to remove a few inches of soil, checking on the depth with a tape measure as you proceed.
+When you've dug down to a depth of 5 to 6 inches, switch from spade to trowel, so that you can control your digging better and not overshoot the 7-inch depth required by too much.

-On the prior page I listed sand as a material for this project.
-This is where the sand comes into play.
 Pour a small amount of sand into the hole and spread it out along the bottom.
-This is something you'll have to play by ear: I can't dictate the exact amount required, because it's to be used on an "as needed" basis.
-The idea behind the sand is that it serves as an adjustable base for your liner, a base you'll be able to subtract from or add to as needed in leveling the liner.
-I ended up digging down 8 inches, so I poured 1 inch of sand into the hole as a base for my 7-inch-deep liner.
+The sand serves as an adjustable base for your liner, a base you'll be able to subtract from or add to as needed in leveling the liner.

 05 of 08

 There's more than one possible way to build a base for a fountain.
 Adapt the instructions that follow to your own unique goals and circumstances.